igormiktor/AVRTools/AVRToolsDocs/mainpage.md

 which may not reflect your usage.
 A particular example of this is the I2C module, which is designed to support the I2C idioms I use in my projects and is significantly different from the I2C interface offered by the Arduino libraries.

 AVRTools is a C++ library.
-People may say that it is crazy to use C++ to program a microcontroller because C++ adds bloat and overhead, because behind your back the C++ compiler adds lots of code to make unnecessary copies, manage heap objects, handle exceptions, etc.  All that may be true *if you don't understand how C++ works.*  Like C, C++ is a language that rewards programmers who know they are doing and punishes those who don't.
+People may say that it is crazy to use C++ to program a microcontroller because C++ adds bloat and overhead, because behind your back the C++ compiler adds lots of code to make unnecessary copies, manage heap objects, handle exceptions, etc.  C++, much like C, is a language that rewards programmers who know what they are doing and punishes those who don't.
 One can use C++ because it is a "better C" and use C++ features without incurring performance penalties or code bloat.
-AVRTools makes use of C++ namespaces to compartmentalize functionality into logical units and to avoid name clashes; AVRTools also uses classes in a few cases where objects provide the most natural and convenient implementation of a capability (for example, advanced output classes such as `USART0` or `I2cLcd`; note that AVRTools also provides a minimalistic USART interface using functions instead of classes, because different needs call for different tools).
+For example, AVRTools uses namespaces to compartmentalize functionality into logical units and avoid name clashes; AVRTools also uses classes in a few cases where objects provide the most natural and convenient implementation of a capability (for example, certain advanced output classes such as `USART0` or `I2cLcd`; note that AVRTools also provides a minimalistic USART interface using functions instead of classes, because different needs call for different tools).

 # Quick Tour of AVRTools #       {#QuickTour}